Hopkins School: Math and Science

 The Mathematics Department offers study from pre-algebra to Linear Algebra, Multivariable Calculus, Differential Equations and Chaos Theory.
 The Science Department has three main tracks — Biology, Chemistry, and Physics — along which students can take entry-level courses and then more advanced AP and Honors courses.
 There are numerous one-off courses in subjects such as Introduction to Psychology, Human Reproduction, or Environmental Studies.
 The computer science department offers basic computing courses in HTML and Java.

-Graduation requirements

-Hopkins' one-room Latin grammar school history is still reflected in its graduation requirements.
-Every student is required to take an English course every semester, and Junior Schoolers are required to take Latin along with whichever other language they may take, if any.
-In addition to classical education, Hopkins requires three years of math courses and three years of a language, the completion of Atlantic Communities I, Atlantic Communities II, and either Atlantic Communities III (for a total of two and a half years of credit), AP US History, or AP European History (for a total of three years of credit), two years of science coursework, and one and a half credits in the Arts Department.
-However, this only makes up a fraction of a student's total graduation credit requirement, while the rest is fulfilled by elective and advanced courses in any of the various departments.

 Athletics

 Hopkins' athletics function under a trimester system, with students taking an athletic for each of the fall, winter, and spring seasons.
 Students may choose to participate in a team sport if they make the team, an intramural sport, or an independent sport where the student participates in a school-approved athletic activity such as martial arts lessons.
 Seniors may also take one season off and not take any athletic for that season.
-Sports offered at Hopkins vary depending on the season and include cross country, soccer, water polo, crew, football, field hockey, volleyball, basketball, fencing, track (both outdoor and indoor), swimming/diving, wrestling, squash, golf, lacrosse, tennis, baseball, and softball.
+Sports offered at Hopkins vary depending on the season and include cross country, soccer, water polo, downhill skiing, crew, football, field hockey, volleyball, basketball, fencing, track (both outdoor and indoor), swimming/diving, wrestling, squash, golf, lacrosse, tennis, baseball, and softball.
 Hopkins is a member of the New England Preparatory School Athletic Council and the Fairchester Athletic Association.
 Hopkins competes with many other private and boarding schools throughout New England and the northeast.